 Sole Trader or Limited Company

 To begin with, it may be better for you to be a sole trader but if your company expands dramatically, you may well want to become a limited company.
 Setting up as a limited company is a little more complicated as you’ll need to register your company with Companies House after which, you will receive a Certificate of Incorporation detailing when your company was formed and its number.
-This can be done online, as can setting up as a sole trader.
+This can be done online, as can set up as a sole trader.
 There is in-depth guidance on how to do this on their website.

-You will need to keep clear and accurate records of your earnings and expenditure which means all receipts must be kept for any spending in relation to your business and invoices should be raised for each makeup job that you are employed to do.
-You can easily find invoice templates online and a simple spreadsheet is useful to record your income and outgoings.
+Keep clear and accurate records of your earnings and expenditure.
+Meaning that all receipts must be kept for any spending in relation to your business and invoices should be raised for each makeup job that you are employed to do.
+A bridal makeup business owner can easily find invoice templates online and a simple spreadsheet is useful to record your income and outgoings.
 You will find it much easier to complete your self-assessment tax returns by being methodical in your record keeping.

 Checking out the market for a bridal makeup artist

-One of the most important things to do before you set up business as a bridal makeup artist in your area, is to make sure there is a market for your services by checking out the competition.
-This can be done by searching the internet to find other makeup artists in your region (and outside), in particular those specialising in bridal makeup artistry.
-You can then enquire about their rates, albeit this may be better coming from a friends email rather than your own, as it will look rather obvious and they may not want to share their info!
-This is a great way for you to gauge how much you can charge in your area without under or over pricing yourself.
+Before you set up a business as a bridal makeup artist, make sure there is a market for your services.
+Carefully check out the competition in your area.
+This can be done by searching the internet to find other makeup artists in your region (and outside), in particular those specializing in bridal makeup artistry.
+You can then enquire about their rates, albeit this may be better coming from a friend's email rather than your own, as it will look rather obvious and they may not want to share their info!
+This is a great way for you to gauge how much you can charge in your area without under or over-pricing yourself.

-It is also a good idea to check on wedding venues in and around your area such as cathedrals, churches, chapels, hotels, manor houses, barns, historical houses– even some garden centres offer themselves as a wedding venue!
+It is also a good idea to check on wedding venues in and around your area such as cathedrals, churches, chapels, hotels, manor houses, barns, and historical houses– even some garden centers offer themselves as a wedding venue!
 You could visit many of these venues personally in order to drop off a flyer or card.
 Most venues have a preferred suppliers list, you can enquire about this and see if your work would be up to the standard they require to put you forward to potential brides.

-Attend as many Wedding Exhibitions and Fairs as possible so you can meet and network with other industry professionals and potentially distribute your flyers, business cards and price lists.
+Attend as many Wedding Exhibitions and Fairs as possible.
+Meet and network with other industry professionals and potentially distribute your flyers, business cards, and price lists.
 It is important to show an interest in their company first however as nobody likes to be sold to when they have paid good money to exhibit at the event, be respectful and ask the right questions before talking about yourself.

 It is also a good idea to list your business in a wedding directory as well as local business directories.
 These can often be in the form of a blog or website and can be found quite easily via a Google search.

 Advertise your services in county magazines and/or local newspapers.
-Sometimes this can be expensive but if you can submit some editorial about you as part of the deal that makes it more worth while.
+Sometimes this can be expensive but if you can submit some editorial about yourself as part of the deal that makes it more worthwhile.

-Ensure when setting up your website, or having someone else set it up, that it appears on the first page of Google, for instance.
-This is achieved by using carefully selected keywords, such as 'bridal makeup' and your area, 'makeup artist' and your area, 'wedding makeup' etc. It can easily be done on your introduction page, i.e. About Me.
+Ensure when setting up your website, it appears on the first page of Google.
+This is achieved by using carefully selected keywords.
+Keywords such as 'bridal makeup' and your area, 'makeup artist' and your area, 'wedding makeup' etc. It can easily be done on your introduction page, i.e. About Me.
 Try and introduce as many keywords as you can think of bearing in mind what a bride will be searching for.
 You can use a keyword search tool such as www.keywordtool.io which will help you.